 Am I fully vaccinated without a booster?

-You are fully vaccinated without a booster if it has been at least 2 weeks since you got your first J&J shot or your second Pfizer or Moderna shot, according to the CDC
+You are fully vaccinated without a booster if it has been at least 2 weeks since you got your first J&J shot or your second Pfizer, Moderna or Novavax shot, according to the CDC.

 Is the booster free?

 Yes, the booster is free.
 You do not need to pay, have ID, or have health insurance to get a booster.

 If I need a booster shot, does that mean that the vaccines aren’t working?